KaiserDMC/Sky-Tracker-App/README.md

 - Additional data layers like airport information.
 - User-friendly and responsive design for seamless usage.
 - Full control of your user data.
+- Easy data manipulation from our Administrative Panel

 ## Supporting Apps